Skidmore College: History

 Skidmore College has undergone many transformations since its founding in the early 20th century as a women's college.
 The Young Women's Industrial Club was formed in 1903 by Lucy Ann Skidmore (1853–1931) with inheritance money from her husband, who died in 1879, and from her father, Joseph Russell Skidmore (1821–1882), a former coal merchant.
 In 1911, the club was chartered under the name Skidmore School of Arts as a college to vocationally and professionally train young women.
 The school's board of regents finally permitted the granting of baccalaureate degrees in 1922, and the school subsequently changed names to the current Skidmore College.

 Skidmore College was initially established with a campus in downtown Saratoga Springs.
 In 1961, the college board approved a move to what would become the new Jonsson Campus: 850 acres on the outer edges of Saratoga Springs, which had been purchased for the college by Skidmore trustee Erik Jonsson, the founder and president of Texas Instruments and the future mayor of Dallas, Texas.
 Jonsson Tower on the new campus bears his name.
 The first buildings on the modern campus opened in 1966, and the college gradually moved all operations to the new location.

 In 1971, Skidmore began admitting men to its regular undergraduate program.
 (A few male World War II veterans had been admitted in the mid-1940s.)
 In 1971 Skidmore also launched the University Without Walls (UWW) program, which allowed nonresident students over age 25 to earn bachelor's degrees.
 That program ended in 2012.

 In 2020, Marc C. Conner became the college's eighth president, replacing Philip A. Glotzbach, who had served as president since 2003.
-In February 2019, Glotzbach had announced that he would retire at the end of the 2019–2020 school year.

-In 2023, the college's computer network was subject to a ransomware attack.
-The college notified affiliates whose data may have been accessed, and provided two years of a credit-monitoring service.
-An Oklahoma law firm filed a class-action suit, with two former employees of the college named as lead plaintiffs.